Пропустити навігацію

 When you catch yourself worrying, ask yourself these four questions:

-Is thinking about it helpful, or is it just draining my time and energy?
+4. Is thinking about it helping, or just draining me?

 Step 2: Respond based on the answers

-Helpful worry: If it’s about a real problem or a likely event, create a concrete plan, a checklist, or take sensible precautions.
+• Helpful worry: if concerns a real problem or likely event, make a plan, take sensible precautions, or solve what can be solved.
 Once action is taken, your worry usually eases.

 Step 3: Observe and let go